fluxcd/notification-controller/docs/api/notification.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>A list of Golang regular expressions to be used for excluding messages.</p>
+<p>ExclusionList specifies a list of Golang regular expressions
+to be used for excluding messages.</p>
 </td>
 </tr>
 <tr>